sandboxnu/pharmd-tracker-backend/src/migration/README.md

 The [TypeORM documentation](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md#migrations) covers in more depth what migrations are and how they should be used.
 We recommend reading through their docs before continuing.

 # Migrations and Seeding
 Regarding seeding your database with fake data: we do not store our seed data in a migration.
-Because the `npm run migrationRun` command runs *all* migrations, it puts the seed data at risk of creating duplicates, erroring out, and stopping the seeding process.
+Because the `npm run typeorm migration:run` command runs *all* migrations, it puts the seed data at risk of creating duplicates, erroring out, and stopping the seeding process.

 Ideally, you don't need to seed your database too often.
 However, if you somehow royally destroy your local database, take the following steps: